A weed vape is a device that heats cannabis material, like dry herb or oil.

-The fundamental principle behind a cannabis vaporizer is the application of heat to decarboxylate and aerosolize cannabinoids (such as THC and CBD) and terpenes.
+The main idea behind a cannabis vaporizer is to use heat to decarboxylate cannabinoids and terpenes.
+It then turns them into an inhalable vapor.
 Most vaporizers operate within a temperature range of 160∘C to 220∘C (320∘F to 428∘F).
 Heating Methods: Conduction vs. Convection

-The market for vaporizers has diversified into several distinct categories based on the material used and the portability of the device.
+The vaporizer market has expanded into several clear categories.
+These groups depend on the materials used and the device’s portability

 Dry Herb Vaporizers